 Vitriolic Best Buds: A mild Type 1 with Ash and Cilan.
 While it's clear they're all friends, she often calls their Idiot Hero/Large Ham tendencies out for silly, while they have no problem arguing back.

 Weaksauce Weakness: Is absolutely terrified of Ice types.
-This first showed up with one of the sweetest and least threatening of them all, proving what a wimp she can really be at times.
+This first showed up with one of the sweetest and least threatening of them all, proving what a little wimp she can really be at times.

 Why Did It Have To Be Ice Type Pokémon: Since Ice beats Dragons, and Iris has brought herself up to BE like a Dragon Pokémon, not just a trainer of them.
 Which brings to question how will she react to Kyurem.